brittinator/Golang_exercises/profiling/README.md

 # Benchmarking and Profiling in GO: Code profiling, flame graphs, memory usage

-I leaned heavily of a few blog articles, mainly this one: https://blog.golang.org/profiling-go-programs
+I leaned heavily of a few blog articles, mainly this one: https://blog.golang.org/profiling-go-programs This is also a great talk by Prashant on Profiling and Optimizing Go: https://www.youtube.com/watch?v=N3PWzBeLX2M

 ### Requirements and dependencies for